InKolev/HQC-Team-Bulls-and-Cows-Telerik-Academy-2015-2016/Documentation.md

 	Introduced **LazyInitialization** Pattern for each command inside the CommandsFactory Introduced **Singleton** Pattern for the ScoreSerializer class.
 	Introduced **Memento** Pattern for the Scoreboard class.
+7. Added unit tests to examinate the code's basic functionalities, corner cases and exceptions handling for most of the classes and interfaces. **Used MOQ framework** for testing cases where a User Input is required for the application to continue execution.